Alex Call Player Props: Nationals vs. Guardians

-After going 1-for-5 with two RBI in his most recent game, Alex Call and the Washington Nationals take on the Cleveland Guardians (who will hand the ball to Zach Plesac) at 4:05 PM ET on Saturday.
+After batting .175 with a double, a home run, six walks and five RBI in his past 10 games, Alex Call and the Washington Nationals face the Cleveland Guardians (who will start Shane Bieber) at 1:35 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-5) against the Guardians.
+In his last game he had a hitless showing (0-for-5) against the Guardians.

 Alex Call Game Info & Props vs. the Guardians